Questions about your retirement

 What is transition to retirement?

 Once you’ve reached your preservation age, you could use a transition to retirement strategy to access your super as an income stream while you’re still working.

 You can use a transition to retirement strategy to increase your income, increase your super or work less hours without reducing your income.

 How do I learn more about retirement planning?

-If you're just beginning to plan your retirement, you can attend a half-day or full-day seminar to suit your needs.
+If you're just beginning to plan your retirement, you can attend a seminar to suit your needs.
 Our speakers will provide information and general advice on:

 - Super - West State Super, GESB Super and Gold State Super

 - Our retirement solutions - GESB Super, West State Super and Retirement Income Pension (including RI Allocated Pension and Transition to Retirement Pension)

 - Retirement options - an overview of current options you should be aware of before you retire

-Our seminars are at no cost to you and partners are welcome.
+Our seminars are at no cost to you and you're welcome to bring a guest.

 What is GESB’s Retirement Options Service?